CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

   These containers start with the entrypoint and then run the command you specified.
   By default, they are automatically removed after they exit.

-  You should not need to override the entrypoint of the service container.
+  You should not need to override the entrypoint of the container, it performs important setups.
-  It is necessary to install the project from its mounted location.
+  It installs the project from its mounted location when specified to avoid hacky imports, runs the original entrypoint of your base image if it exists, and execs your command with PID 1.
-  Only do so if you need to debug the container (you can use `./template.sh empty_interactive`) or you have a custom use case.
+  Only do so if you need to debug the entrypoint itself or if you have a custom use case.

 ### Development

+For remote development with this Docker Compose setup, you should have your IDE running on the machine where you run the Docker Compose services (not inside the container), E.g. Pycharm Remote Development or VSCode Remote Development.

-You can plug the remote development features of popular IDEs such as VSCode or PyCharm with the Docker Compose service running the environment.
+Then you would use the remote development features of this IDE to connect to the container through Docker Compose with `dev-local-${ACCELERATION}` service, if the IDE allows, which has the mount set up to the code directory.
-This would be the `dev-local-${ACCELERATION}` service which has the mount set up to the code directory or the `image-dev-${USR}`service where you'll have to add the mount yourself (look at how this is done in `compose.yaml`).
+Otherwise, through the image directly and you'll have to add the mount yourself (look at how this is done in `compose.yaml`).

 ## Running with your favorite container runtime